YigithanYasa/NIRVANA_CLICKER_GAME_EXE/README.md

 A clicker game that i made by using Java Swing. /  Current version of the game is V1.0 /

+Note: You need at least Java 1.4.0 to run it.

 ---New Version---

 -> Added "boosting system".